semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 ![Named queued used to avoid deployment conflicts](./img/named-queues.jpg)

 In the example above we have two queues.
-The "main" queue runs continuous integration pipelines for all commits.
+The "main" queue runs CI pipelines for all commits.
 The possibly-disrupting deployment pipelines are assigned to a separate "deployment" queue.
 Thus, deployments are forced to run in sequence, avoiding conflics due to parallelism.

 ### Queue scopes {#queue-scopes}